miteshksingh/C-Compiler/README.md

 In the compiling step, we can generate 2 types ASM files - gcc ASM file and nasm ASM file.
 Both assembly syntax is valid for 80x86 processor.
 We generate the GCC AT&T syntax.

 Dependencies:Flex(Lexical Analyser),Bison(Parser Generator Tool)
+# How was this compiler built?
+Assignment-1: Part-A: Comments Removal in a C-program
+Assignment-1: Part-B: Building a Lexical Analyzer for C

+Assignment-2: Part-B: Constructing a Symbol Table for identifiers
+Assignment-3: Intermediate Code Generation

+Assignment-4: Generate the 80x86 assembly code from your intermediate code (Assignment-3)

 # Constructs supported by the compiler